mardiros/tursu/docs/source/matching_steps.md

 The default pattern matcher is based on curly brace to discover variable, and it match a single world.

-But if it is enclosed by `"`, then it can be a sentence (that can't contains `"` at the moment, there is no way to escape it).
+But if it is enclosed by `"`, then it can be a sentence.

 :::{list-table}
 :widths: 20 40 40